llaniewski/my.prompt/README.md

 ## PushBullet
 The `pushbullet.bash` file provides a **very** simple bash function to show notifications on your phone using PushBullet.
 The service is free in the capabilities used here.
 To use it you can login with Google or Facebook.
 I chose it because it has a very simple http API - so you can interact with it with `curl` (which is exactly what the script does).

+To use it, just install the PushBullet app on your phone, and **generate a token** on the PushBullet page.
+Then set `PB_TOKEN` env variable with this token.

 ## Usage in console
 Just add the following lines to your `.bashrc`:
 ```bash